 LU WINSOR ENVIRONMENTAL FUND

-The Lu Winsor Memorial Environmental Grant programs was established in 2003 as an extension of Peninsula Light Company’s Green By Choice program, which allowed PenLight members to incorporate green energy into their fuel mix.
-In support of this initiative, PenLight committed $5,000 annually to fund the grant program.
-Recognizing the program’s impact, Pierce County Water Programs joined the effort, matching PenLight’s contribution, making about $10,000 available annually for the first 10 years of the program
+The Lu Winsor Memorial Environmental Grant Program was launched in 2003 as an extension of Peninsula Light Company’s Green by Choice initiative, which allowed PenLight members to incorporate green energy into their power mix.
+To support this effort, PenLight committed $5,000 annually to help establish the grant program.
+Recognizing its value, Pierce County Water Programs joined soon after, matching PenLight’s contribution and bringing total annual grant funding to approximately $10,000 for the program’s first decade.

-In 2014, the Lu Winsor Environmental Grant Fund, was established as managed fund under the Greater Gig Harbor Foundation.
-The fund is fueled by donor-directed gifts and proceeds from the Cider Swig Festival.
-Each year, approximately $25,000 in grants is available to local nonprofit organizations, schools, and agencies that align with the program’s mission.
+In 2014, the Lu Winsor Environmental Grant Fund was established as a managed fund under the Greater Gig Harbor Foundation.
+Since then, the fund has been supported by donor‑directed gifts and proceeds from the Cider Swig Festival, enabling the program to award approximately $25,000 in grants each year to local nonprofits, schools, and agencies advancing environmental stewardship throughout the KGI Watershed.

 .jpeg)